 - Artbitrum layer 2 chain has lower gas fees than Ethereum main net.

-- Deposits USDS in IMF lending protocol, auto swaps reward tokens to USDS for compounding.
+- Deposits USDS in lending protocol, auto swaps reward tokens to USDC for compounding.

 - USDC or USDT: Maple Finance on Ethereum ~9% APY